ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/config_user.rst

 for saving figures.
 Similarly, the ``write_netcdf`` setting is a boolean which turns on or off the writing of netCDF files.

+The ```rootpath`` specifies the directories where ESMValTool will look for input data.
+Similarly, ``output_dir`` specifies where ESMValTool will store its output, i.e. figures, data, logs, etc. Make sure to set appropriate paths.

 .. code-block:: yaml

   # Auxiliary data directory (used for some additional datasets)